bjmvictor/FlowWorklist/README.md

 - `flow status` → Show App + Service status

 Optional (Windows, System PATH): run terminal as Administrator then `python flow.py install --add-to-path` to use `flow` from any directory.
+> ⚠️ **Note**: Administrator privileges are required to modify System PATH.
+If you don't have admin access, you can add the FlowWorklist directory to your User PATH manually through System Environment Variables.

 ---